-East Molesey Methodist Church Reduces its Carbon Footprint with HeatingSave
+East Molesey Methodist Church Reduces its Carbon Footprint with a HeatingSave EMS

 East Molesey Methodist Church sits near the south bank of the River Thames in Surrey.
 A premise consisting of a Victorian church with gallery and a school hall with gallery.
 There is also a single-storey extension built in the 1970s with three meeting rooms and additional utility rooms.
 The site uses two boilers on a wet central heating system to provide heating and hot water; one boiler supplying the church and school hall and the other solely for the newer extension.

-Following a completed installation of a HeatingSave Building Energy Management System in August of 2019, our reporter caught up with the church’s treasurer, Ian Pegg, to discuss and share his experience.
+Following a completed installation of a HeatingSave Building Energy Management System, our reporter caught up with the church’s treasurer, Ian Pegg, to discuss and share his experience.

 “We knew we had to update the heating system,” Ian recalls.
 “We had three main objectives: ease of management, reduce our carbon profile, and improve the comfort level for our users.”